satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 credibility of science.

-Precious few reviewers work in relative isolation, in a short amount of time, and are getting fat and old.
+Precious few reviewers work in relative isolation, in a short amount of time, and are not officially acknowledged.
+Reviewers also rarely have access to the information necessary to verify a study’s reproducibility.

-They are scorned and excommunicated as pariahs.

-are not officially acknowledged and often cannot access the information necessary to provide credible critique.

-Reviewers are not officially acknowledged and often cannot access the information necessary to provide credible critique.
-They work in isolation, for a relatively short time, and their opinions cannot evolve or be commented upon.

-There are too few reviewers provided with too little information who go unacknowledged, the quality of their reviews goes unmeasured, and reviews take a lot of time and once submitted cannot evolve.

-In this article, we argue that these problems can be addressed by opening up the review process to include many reviewers, provide them with the data and software to replicate the results of a study, acknowledge their contributions, quantify the quality of their contributions, and ensure that reviews are timely and live on beyond the publication date.
+We argue that these problems can be addressed by opening up the review process to include many reviewers, provide them with the data and software to replicate the results of a study, acknowledge their contributions, quantify the quality of their contributions, and ensure that reviews are timely and live on beyond the publication date.
 We propose to adapt approaches from current code review systems for software development to support article review.

 Keywords: distributed peer review, code review systems, open source software development, post-publication peer review